Freguglia/ggfocus/README.md

 ------------------

-The package is available on CRAN, but you can also install the latest version from github with [devtools](https://github.com/hadley/devtools).
+The package is available on CRAN, but you can also install the latest version from Github with [devtools](https://github.com/hadley/devtools).

     devtools::install_github("Freguglia/ggfocus") # Latest version
     install.packages("ggfocus") # CRAN version